DEC 11, 2023

 A Rebranded Vintage Diet

-However, the foundation stresses that this diet should be embarked upon under medical supervision, and the general population should follow this rule.
+The foundation stresses that this diet should be implemented under medical supervision, and the general population should heed this rule.

 Is Keto Safe?